-Graduate students may appeal decisions concerning unsatisfactory performance on comprehensive assessments, academic probation for reasons of unsatisfactory progress toward the degree other than insufficient grade point average, termination of or election to void an assistantship for reasons set forth in the terms and conditions applicable to graduate assistant appointments, or dismissal from the graduate program.
+Graduate students may appeal decisions concerning unsatisfactory performance on comprehensive assessments, academic probation for reasons of unsatisfactory progress toward the degree other than insufficient grade point average, or dismissal from the graduate program.
 This policy does not apply to the appeal of decisions regarding course grades.

-Informal resolution of appeals concerning unsatisfactory performance on comprehensive assessments, academic probation for reasons of unsatisfactory progress toward a degree, termination of or election to void assistantships, or dismissal from the graduate program is always the most desirable approach, and encouraged whenever possible.
+Informal resolution of appeals concerning unsatisfactory performance on comprehensive assessments, academic probation for reasons of unsatisfactory progress toward a degree, or dismissal from the graduate program is always the most desirable approach, and encouraged whenever possible.
 Before initiating a formal appeal, the student should discuss the problem with the person or persons whose actions are being challenged, henceforth referred to as the 'academic officer', within ten business days following the adverse recommendation or decision.
 The student should keep the head/chair of the department in which the student's program resides apprized of the situation and progress of negotiations.
-For matters concerning unsatisfactory performance on comprehensive assessments, academic probation for reasons of unsatisfactory progress toward a degree, termination of or election to void assistantships, or dismissal from the graduate program, the appropriate academic officers are the student's advisor, the graduate advising committee, and/or the student's supervisor.
+For matters concerning unsatisfactory performance on comprehensive assessments, academic probation for reasons of unsatisfactory progress toward a degree, or dismissal from the graduate program, the appropriate academic officers are the student's advisor, the graduate advising committee, and/or the student's supervisor.
 If the matter is not resolved to the student's satisfaction within twenty business days following the informal discussion between the student and the academic officer(s), the student may initiate a formal appeal by submitting the matter in writing to the dean of the Graduate School.
 The student shall have five additional business days to file this appeal.
-In the written appeal, the student must clearly address three important aspects of the appeal.
-I) the action(s) being challenged, 2) the person(s) against whom the complaint is being made, and 3) the redress sought.
+In the written appeal, the student must clearly address three important aspects of the appeal: I) the action(s) being challenged, 2) the person(s) against whom the complaint is being made, and 3) the redress sought.
 A decision shall be deemed final on the expiration of the period for filing an appeal, or if an appeal is filed, upon issuance of a decision in such an appeal, whichever is later.
 No adverse recommendation or action shall be effective until such date.